Thursday, December 20, 2012

 2) Is there a discipline to the way you write or does inspiration just show up unannounced?

 All of my songs have varying levels of autobiographical connection, but it is hard to say how much in each song.
 Sometimes the sentiment is based on my life with the story is mostly disconnected.
 For example, the title of "Roller Coaster of Love, Hate and Tenderness" was how I described my wife's reaction to my motorcycle accident.
 Her last words before my ride were something like to be careful and I need you.
 Then I ride off and end up crashing the bike when I'm doing like sixty.
 So her first retraction is that she's glad I'm alive, followed by a serious scolding and eternal moratorium on motorcycles, followed by lots of gentle caring.
-The song, however, is about a boy/girl relationship, which I've ultimately decided is a metaphor of how life can takes through some extreme ups-and-downs and spins-us-arounds.
+The song, however, is about a boy/girl relationship, which I've ultimately decided is a metaphor of how life can takes through some extreme ups-and-downs and spins-us-arounds.4) You used Kickestarter to raise the necessary funds to record Speed Queen Mystery Date.
+How would you describe the experience and how were you able to record a great sounding LP on a shoestring budget?
+Did you use any unusual enticements to get folks to donate?

 Then, there's Sleeping Beauty that I originally wrote as a poem for my wife, so that is 100% autobiographical.
 And I knew a Jody with red hair, green eyes and mysterious smile, walked with a little limp and was cool, but the rest of the song simply builds around that.